EhsanKarimi1/dotfiles/README.md

 </details>

 ## About the Project
+This project contain my dotfiles and my config files for making modern and simple Desktop on unix-like operating systems, this repo contains this technology and softwares:

 ### bash
 <p align="center"><img src="images/bash.png" alt="bash" height="100"></p>
 .bashrc is a Bash shell script that Bash runs whenever it is started interactively.
 It initializes an interactive shell session.
 You can put any command in that file that you could type at the command prompt.